crypto-org-chain/chain-docs/docs/getting-started/punishments.md

 `UnjailTx` which marks them as un-jailed.
 After successful un-jailing, validators can submit a `UnbondTx` and `WithdrawTx` to withdraw their funds.

-### Slashing
+### Byzantine Slashing

 Validators are responsible for signing or proposing block at each consensus round.
-It is important that they maintain excellent availability and network connectivity to perform these tasks.
-A penalty performed by the slashing module should be imposed on validators' misbehavior reinforce this.
-Similar to jailing, a validator is slashed if they make a byzantine fault.
-If a validator makes multiple faults in `UNBONDING_PERIOD`, they'll only be slashed once for the worst fault in that period.
+A penalty should be imposed on validators' misbehavior to reinforce this.
+When there is byzantine fault detected, they are immediately slashed other than jailed.
+During the jailing time, it won't be slashed again for other byzantine faults.
 The funds to be deducted are calculated based on `BYZANTINE_SLASH_PERCENT`.

 :::warning Important:
-A validator should not be slashed more than once within `UNBONDING_PERIOD`.
-If a validator commits multiple faults within that time period, it should only be slashed once (for simplicity, we'll only slash the validator for the first evidence that we get from tendermint and ignore other evidences until `UNBONDING_PERIOD`).
+A validator should not be slashed more than once for byzantine faults within `UNBONDING_PERIOD`.
+If a validator commits multiple byzantine faults within that time period, it should only be slashed once (for simplicity, we'll only slash the validator for the first evidence that we get from tendermint and ignore other evidences until `UNBONDING_PERIOD`).
 :::